+One of my favorite souvenirs from all of our travels is a Chichi Doll from Curaçao.
 In the Papiamento language spoken on the southern Caribbean island of Curaçao, the word “chichi” refers to a respected elder sister or female relative to whom younger family members would go to for advice or emotional support.

-Chichi dolls are also one of the most fun souvenirs to bring home from a vacation to Curacao.
 They are the creation of artist Serena Israel who has received some criticism for the fact that they are, well, a little curvy.
 Basically, they’ve got big butts and big boobs and some islanders see that as offensive.

 They take home the lifeless images and then just go wild with color, clothing and ideas.

 These are not necessarily inexpensive trinkets.
 Serena pays her artists a decent wage.
 Some of the dolls run into several hundred dollars, but most will fit into your carry-on luggage.
 Pack it well, because mine broke on our flight home.

-The Serena Israel Factory is on a dusty road in the central island village of Santa Catharina near the Ostrich Farm, but you can also find chichi dolls in folk art galleries around the island.
+The Serena Israel Factory is on a dusty road in the central island village of Santa Catharina near the Ostrich Farm.
+But you can also find chichi dolls in folk art galleries around the island.
 A great place to find them Brievengat, one of several historic homes, or landhuis, to be transformed into art galleries, museums and performance theatres that introduce visitors to the creativity of islanders.